How to write a critical review

 In Chemical Secret, Vicary includes some very clear and realistic descriptions.
 For instance on page 22 John and his boss were discussing options for environmental compliance, John’s boss had refused.
 The description is, “The two men stared at each other for a moment, and John felt cold and sick in his stomach.
 Wilson smiled, but it wasn’t the kind of smile that John liked”.
 In this description, the reader can feel the fear that John felt, and sense the twisted mind of his boss.

-There are some key parts to this example:
+There are four key parts to this example:

 - State the type of writing style you will focus on.

 This is how the story is designed by the author.
 Consider these questions:

 - Hook.
 Does the story ‘hook’ you in?
 (Are you intrigued and makes you want to read more?)

 - The Scene.
 Does the story quickly create an image in your head?